-- 1. The CRRDA to collaborate with BCC and state departments to investigate the timing, funding, ownership, and management arrangements for key active transport connections. - 2.
+- 1. The MEDQ (or its delegate), to collaborate with BCC and state departments to investigate the timing, funding, ownership, and management arrangements for key active transport connections. - 2.
 MSH shall determine the optimal design and funding arrangements for active transport connections within the PAH campus. - 3.
-DTMR shall determine the optimal design and funding arrangements for: - a. the potential upgraded active transport link between Boggo Road and Merton Road, and - b. the potential elevated passenger interchange and pedestrian connection between the Boggo Road CRR station and Elliot Street. - 4.
-The CRRDA to collaborate with BCC, relevant asset owners and landowners, including MSH, to determine elements such as structural design, landing arrangements, design treatments and interfaces including integration with existing key active transport connections. - 5.
-The CRRDA work collaboratively with BCC, DTMR, MSH and developers to develop accessibility, wayfinding, and design treatment strategies for each key active transport connection.
+TMR shall determine the optimal design and funding arrangements for: - a. the potential upgraded active transport link between Boggo Road and Merton Road, and - b. the potential elevated passenger interchange and pedestrian connection between the Boggo Road CRR station and Elliot Street. - 4.
+The MEDQ (or its delegate), to collaborate with BCC, relevant asset owners and landowners, including MSH, to determine elements such as structural design, landing arrangements, design treatments and interfaces including integration with existing key active transport connections. - 5.
+The MEDQ (or its delegate), work collaboratively with BCC, TMR, MSH and developers to develop accessibility, wayfinding, and design treatment strategies for each key active transport connection.
 The strategies will deliver visually appealing and integrated connections, including on-street cycle access where appropriate, both within the PDA and connecting to surrounding networks. - 6.
-The CRRDA to work with MSH and developers to provide an elevated pedestrian connection from the central bridge to the TRI building at the common podium level of RL 27. - 7.
-The CRRDA to work with MSH, DTMR, and BCC to establish asset ownership and tenure, and finalise design treatment for Kent Street to allow personal and service vehicle access, while protecting and improving its role and function as a primary cycle route.
+The MEDQ (or its delegate), to work with MSH and developers to provide new elevated pedestrian connections extending from the central bridge. - 7.
+The MEDQ (or its delegate), to work with MSH, TMR, and BCC to establish asset ownership and tenure, and finalise design treatment for Kent Street to allow personal and service vehicle access, while protecting and improving its role and function as a primary cycle route77.

-For guidance, refer to the Kent Street Movement Corridor Guideline.
+77 For guidance, refer to the Kent Street Movement Corridor Guideline, prepared by CRRDA.